incense/CP-Engrave/README.md

 ## F16_test-panel.odg
 Testing the font libreoffice paint, picture of the test panel is from Falcon BMS documentation scaled to 1:1.

+## sample.png
+Sample picture, yellow fonts are CP Engrave fonts.
+Line spacing was set to 60%.

 License: All files are under the SIL license. https://openfontlicense.org/